 As a matter of priority, AEMO is seeking a way to adopt a more probabilistic approach for modelling intermittent generation.
-AEMO is investigating this deterministic profile and seeking a way to adopt a more probabilistic approach.
 Any future change in methodology will be communicated to stakeholders before it is applied, and highlighted in the ESOO methodology document.